The Center for Innovation in Mental Health and Technology works to improve mental health through:

 Research: Research design aimed specifically at e-Health interventions, (cost-) effectiveness research (see the Center for Mental Health and Economic Evaluation), selection of research tools, definition of the online database, and recruitment plan within different (digital) channels, among others.

 Color your life is an evidence-based and successful blended program for those with depressive symptoms.
 Developed and researched by the Trimbos Institute, Color your life offers a variety of services and advice, including tailored telephone intake sessions, videos, exercises and activities, and online diary prompts.
 Color your life can be done as a part of a larger treatment plan or independently.
-More about the program can be found at the Dutch-language website by clicking here.>

 For more information, contact Odile Smeets